 When we find ourselves stuck in sufferings, troubles, or sorrows, we may ask ourselves, “Are these troubles and sorrows really good for me?”

 Yes they are!
 They are working FOR us:

 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look … at the things which are not seen….
 (2Corinthians 4:17-18).

-If however, we see our troubles as bad for us, and not as the hand of Yahuwah working in us for our good, then we miss out on the glory resulting from these valuable lessons.
+If however, we see our troubles as bad for us, and not as the hand of Yahuwah working in us for good, then we miss out on the glory resulting from these valuable lessons.

 The Fool Refuses to Learn

-Our troubles can be painful, agonizing, and even humiliating at times.
-But we must love the truth regardless of the pain, and not reason ourselves away from the Holy Spirit’s guidance with rationalizations or justifications.
+Our troubles can be painful, agonizing, and humiliating.
+But we must love the truth regardless of the pain, and not reason ourselves away from Father’s guidance, with rationalizations or justifications.

 As agonizing as it can be, let us seek to learn from our sufferings, by following Messiah’s example: Though He were a Son, yet learned He obedience, by the things which He suffered… (Hebrews 5:8)!

 Though we may never understand the ‘why’ of our grief and suffering, let us hold tightly to Father’s awesome Words of promise: “all things work together for good to them that love God, to them who are the called according to His purpose” (Romans 8:28; see also Romans 8:35-39; Exodus 20:6; Deut 8:2-3; 1Cor 2:9; 1Pet 1:7-8; 5:10).